isyuricunha/discord-news-rss-bot/README.md

 1. Check if webhook URL is correct
 2. Check logs: `docker-compose logs discord-rss-bot`
 3. Test webhook manually

+### Bot Hanging or Freezing
+The bot includes timeout handling to prevent hanging on slow RSS feeds:
+- **FEED_TIMEOUT**: Controls how long to wait for each RSS feed (default: 30 seconds)
+- If a feed times out, the bot logs a warning and continues with other feeds
+- Network errors are handled gracefully without stopping the entire process

 ### Container Won't Start
 1. Verify `.env` file exists and is configured